vinisalazar/BioProv/paper/paper.md

 # Summary

 In an era where it can be argued that all biology is computational biology [@Markowetz2017], it is increasingly important to properly manage computational analyses and data in order to ensure the reproducibility of *in silico* experiments.
 A major aspect of best practices in scientific computing [@wilson2017good] is managing the **provenance** of data.
-Provenance can be broadly defined as the "description of the origins of an artefact and the processes which produced it" (adapted from @Buneman2001).
+The World Wide Web Consortium (W3C) Provenance Working Group defines provenance as ["a record that describes the people, institutions, entities, and activities involved in producing, influencing, or delivering a piece of data or a thing"](https://www.w3.org/TR/prov-overview/) [@Groth2013].

+Therefore, for bioinformatics workflows, where there are usually numerous, and many times complex, steps in data processing, capturing and storing provenance rapidly becomes a challenge.
+This provenance data should not only be intelligible to humans, but structured and machine-readable; this is fundamental to ensure reproducibility in present and future research in bioinformatics and many other fields of scientific research [@Pasquier2017].
+A proposed standard for interoperability of provenance data is the [W3C-PROV data model](https://www.w3.org/TR/prov-dm/), specifically designed to share provenance data across the web.
+However, modelling bioinformatics workflows with the W3C-PROV standard can be costly to both researchers writing and performing the analyses and developers responsible for storing information about these workflows in web systems.
+We introduce BioProv as a library which aims to facilitate the creation of W3C-PROV compliant documents for bioinformatics workflows, capturing the provenance of the workflow steps between different users and computing environments.

 # Statement of need

 Lorem ipsum.

-# Data model
+# Features and data model

 Lorem ipsum.